DTolm/VkFFT/README.md

 The precision_cuFFT_VkFFT_FFTW_half.txt file contains the half precision results for Nvidia's 1660Ti GPU and AMD Ryzen 2700 CPU.
 On average, VkFFT is at least two times more precise than cuFFT in half precision (see: max_difference and max_eps coloumns), while being faster on average (vkfft_benchmark_half.png).
 Note that half precision is still in testing and is only used to store data in VkFFT. cuFFT script can probably also be improved.
 Average ratio stays in range of 0.2% for both cuFFT and VkFFT.
 Overall, half precision of VkFFT is ~50%-100% times faster than single on Nvidia's 1660Ti GPU.
 ## Contact information
 Initial version of VkFFT is developed by Tolmachev Dmitrii\
-Peter Grünberg Institute and Institute for Advanced Simulation, Forschungszentrum Jülich,  D-52425 Jülich, Germany\
+Formerly Peter Grünberg Institute and Institute for Advanced Simulation, Forschungszentrum Jülich,  D-52425 Jülich, Germany\
 E-mail 1: <d.tolmachev@fz-juelich.de>\
 E-mail 2: <dtolm96@gmail.com>